-The Ringkøbing Fjord biogeochemical model builds on the developed hydrodynamic model of Ringkøbing Fjord and is developed to describe the biogeochemistry within the model domain focusing on parameters relevant for WFD, including dynamics in nutrients, phytoplankton, primary production, dissolved oxygen, organic matter and benthic vegetation.
+The Nissum Fjord biogeochemical model builds on the developed hydrodynamic model of Nissum Fjord and is developed to describe the biogeochemistry within the model domain focusing on parameters relevant for WFD, including dynamics in nutrients, phytoplankton, primary production, dissolved oxygen, organic matter and benthic vegetation.

-The model quality is evaluated from three model performance measures: Percent Bias (P-Bias), Spearman Rank Correlation and Cost Function (CF).
-According to DHI (2019b), Model Efficiency Factor (MEF) was suggested initially, but during the model development, it was concluded that MEF was not suitable for evaluating this kind of estuarine biogeochemical models, why Cost Function (CF) was introduced.
+The model quality is evaluated based on three model performance measures: Percent Bias (P-Bias), Spearman Rank Correlation and Cost Function (CF).
+According to DHI (2019b), Model Efficiency Factor (MEF) was suggested initially, but during the model development, it was concluded that MEF was not suitable to evaluate this kind of estuarine biogeochemical models, why Cost Function (CF) was introduced.
 The quality measure CF was used in Erichsen and Timmermann (2017) as part of an international evaluation (Hermann et al. 2017).
 As described in DHI (2019b), the MEF evaluates the Root Mean Square Error (RMSE) to the standard deviation (based on measurements).
 As model results are compared against measurements at the exact point in time in dynamic estuarine systems with strong gradients, the MEF has proven not to be suited (due to its dependency on entirely right timing).
-The CF assesses the fit/misfit between measurements and observations as also normalized to the standard deviation (based on measurements) why it is decided to use this measure in the overall assessment of model performance.
+The CF assesses the fit/misfit between measurements and observations also normalized to the standard deviation (based on measurements), why it is decided to use this measure in the overall assessment of model performance.

-Concerning the performance measures, our ambition is to have 75% of all measures (Percent Bias, Spearman Rank Correlation and Cost Function to meet 'excellent', 'very good', or 'good' for all parameters and stations (lumped).
+Concerning the performance measures, our ambition is to have 75% of all measures (Percent Bias, Spearman Rank Correlation, Model Efficiency Factor (MEF) and Cost Function to meet 'excellent', 'very good', or 'good' for all parameters and stations (lumped).

-As can be seen from the present technical note, 79% of all annual data sets meet the success criteria when evaluated against the three performance measures, and 76% when assessing both annual performance and summer/winter performance of all data.
-The average model performance for the biogeochemical model of Ringkøbing Fjord is summarized below:
+As can be seen from the present technical note, 81% of all data sets meet the success criteria when evaluated against the three performance measures, and 74% when assessing both annual performance and summer/winter performance of all data.
+The average model performance, estimated at two stations within the model domain for the biogeochemical model of Nissum Fjord, is summarized below: